MAME: Multidimensional Adaptive Metamer Exploration with Human Perceptual Feedback: Methods

 After extracting the Gram matrix features, ICA was performed on them, and components with high explanatory power were selected, thereby considering images as points in the ICA coordinate space.
 The exploration direction was defined along the axes of ICA from the reference stimulus.

-Although several dimensionality reduction methods could be considered, we used ICA for the following reasons.
-First, principal component analysis (PCA), which preserves orthogonality in the input space, is not suitable for disentangling high-level representations in DNNs (as described in Fig. \ref{fig:pca_ica}).
-In addition, ICA standardizes components to have unit variance, making it easier to compare representations across different layers.
+Although we used ICA to determine the exploration directions, several dimensionality reduction methods could be considered.
+In preliminary analyses, we also extracted components using PCA (Fig. \ref{fig:pca_ica}).
+However, the image patterns associated with each PCA component tended to be visually similar across components.
+For this reason, we adopted ICA for dimensionality reduction in the present analysis.
+In addition, ICA normalizes components to have unit variance, which facilitates comparisons of representations across different layers.

 In the following, we describe in detail how dimensionality reduction of the metameric space was performed using ICA.
-ICA assumes non-Gaussianity of signals and computes a linear transformation $\mathbf{W}$ to separate observed signals $\mathbf{X}$ into independent components $\mathbf{S}$ as $\mathbf{S} = \mathbf{W}\mathbf{X}$.
-Each independent component (hereafter referred to as an ICA component) is standardized to have zero mean and a covariance matrix equal to the identity matrix.
+ICA assumes non-Gaussianity of signals and computes a linear transformation to separate observed signals into statistically independent components.
 The Gram matrices of the target layers were vectorized to form feature vectors $\mathbf{x}$ for each image.
-Using the feature vector $\mathbf{x}$ of 1,000 images, an input data matrix $\mathbf{X}$ was constructed, and ICA was applied to obtain the independent component matrix $\mathbf{S}$:
+Using the feature vectors of 1,000 images, an input data matrix $\mathbf{X} \in \mathbb{R}^{N \times D}$ was constructed, where $N=1000$ denotes the number of stimuli and $D$ the dimensionality of the flattened Gram features.

+Prior to ICA, the data were centered and whitened.
+Whitening was performed using a PCA-based transformation, which decorrelates the data and normalizes the covariance structure.
+Specifically, if the covariance of the centered data is decomposed as $\Sigma = \mathbf{E}\mathbf{D}\mathbf{E}^\mathsf{T}$, the whitening transformation corresponds to